JoshPugli/aws-cert-dev-associate-resources/README.md

-# aws-cert-dev-associate-resources
-My Study Resources for the AWS Certified Developer - Associate test
+## My Study Resources for the AWS Certified Developer - Associate test